 - 1/8 teaspoon freshly grated nutmeg

-- wine garlic lemon juice to a simmer.
+- Reduce the heat and bring the wine to a simmer.

 Valentine’s Day Recipes